 From St. Albans and Knebworth House to Warner Bros.
-Studio and the Hitchin Lavender fields, check out the best things to do in Hertfordshire.
+Studio and the Hitchin Lavender fields, check out the best things to do in Hertfordshire

-There are many reasons to visit the Roman town of St. Albans from the eponymous cathedral to Verulamium Park, a sprawling 100-acre expanse of rolling hills and lakes.
+There are many reasons to visit the Roman town of St. Albans, from the eponymous cathedral to Verulamium Park, a sprawling 100-acre expanse of rolling hills and lakes.
 While history is undoubtedly a big draw, it’s the burgeoning dining scene which interests us most about Hertfordshire’s unofficial capital.
 For a small town, St. Albans certainly packs a punch when it comes to high-end eateries and bistro pubs.
 The traditional market, which takes place twice a week on Wednesdays and Saturdays, is another must-visit and also features a farmer’s market with lots of locally produced fare.

 Music lovers will recognise Knebworth House as the setting for one of the 90s' most iconic live performances.
 It was then that a bunch of upstarts called Oasis played to over 100,000 fans that packed into Knebworth’s storied grounds.
-Knebworth still echoes with the history of legendary performances from the likes of Led Zeppelin, Pink Floyd and Elton John and remains the UK’s largest music venue.
+Knebworth still echoes with the history of legendary performances from the likes of Led Zeppelin, Pink Floyd and Elton John, and remains the UK’s largest music venue.
 Knebworth House's eye-catching exterior boasts turrets, domes and gargoyles.
 Inside, there is over 500 years of British history to explore.

-Warner Bros.
+Take a trip to the Warner Bros.
 Studio

 Fans of the wizarding world won’t want to miss Warner Bros.
 Studio on their list of things to do in Hertfordshire.
 The museum is home to sets from the Harry Potter movies including Diagon Alley, the Forbidden Forest and the Great Hall.
-No matter whether you’re Gryffindor or Slytherin there’s something here for die-hard fans of the franchise.
+No matter whether you’re Gryffindor or Slytherin, there’s something here for die-hard fans of the franchise.
 Even those who find the stories less appealing than a date with 'You-Know-Who' will enjoy lifting the curtain on the movie industry.

-The Grove Golf Course and Spa
+Book in at The Grove Golf Course and Spa

 The Grove is an oasis within touching distance of London.
 It’s home to a championship golf course and five-star spa.
-Now, golf may not be the most fashionable of pursuits but this course is one that will make you fall back in love with the game.
+Now, golf may not be the most fashionable of pursuits, but this course is one that will make you fall back in love with the game.
 If hitting a tiny ball around acres of parkland isn’t your thing then the award-winning spa might suit you better.
 Choose from a long list of treatments from facials and massages to manicures and pedicures.
 Who doesn’t love a good pampering?

-When you can smell a farm before you see it that’s not often a good thing.
+When you can smell a farm before you see it, that’s not often a good thing.
 A visit to Hitchin Lavender, however, is a totally welcome assault on the senses.
 The lavender farm boasts 35 miles of lavender and sunflower fields, which usually bloom from mid-August onwards.
-A 17th-Century barn doubles as a bakery and guests are also welcome to bring their own picnics to enjoy.
+A 17th-Century barn doubles as a bakery, and guests are also welcome to bring their own picnics to enjoy.
 And, best of all, Hitchin hosts open-air cinema nights with some classic movies to watch under the stars.

-Hitchin and Letchworth swimming pools
+Take a dip in the Hitchin and Letchworth swimming pools

 The outdoor pursuits keep coming.
 Hitchin and Letchworth are each home to outdoor lidos where you can escape the summer heat or get your winter swimming on towards the end of the year.
 Supposedly cold water is good for your mental health.
 Hitchin Swimming Centre has a 50-metre heated outdoor pool surrounded by a terrace for sunbathing.
-No less enjoyable, Letchworth pool is open from the end of May to the beginning of September and a great way to spend an afternoon.
+No less enjoyable, Letchworth pool is open from the end of May to the beginning of September, and offers a great way to spend an afternoon.

-Frithsden Vineyard and Puddingstone Distillery
+Explore Frithsden Vineyard and Puddingstone Distillery